 The Woodstock Foundation is an active partner of Marsh-Billings-Rockefeller National Historical Park.
 The Foundation supports the National Park through a fund dedicated to preservation, conservation, and responsible forest management of the Park’s resources.

-The Foundation also owns the Woodstock Inn & Resort, a wholly-owned, for-profit subsidiary that anchors the historic commercial core of Woodstock through the Woodstock Inn, a renowned four-star hotel, and Suicide Six, one of the oldest ski areas in the United States, which is located near the site of America’s first rope tow.
+The Foundation also owns the Woodstock Inn & Resort, a wholly-owned, for-profit subsidiary that anchors the historic commercial core of Woodstock through the Woodstock Inn.
+The resort includes the renowned four-star hotel, Suicide Six, one of the oldest ski areas in the United States, Woodstock Country Club, home to the oldest golf course in the state, a 3.5 acre certified organic garden that provides fresh food for the resort, the Vermont inspired and LEED-Certified Spa, and more.